 If you’re looking for romance and luxury on your honeymoon, then look no further than Singapore.
-Top attractions for couples in Singapore include the botanical gardens, the Sungei Buloh wetland, and the Marina Bay.
+Top attractions in Singapore include the botanical gardens, the Sungei Buloh wetland, and Marina Bay.
 Plan to spoil yourselves and go shopping while in Singapore and dine on the delectable foods influenced by Indian, Chinese, and Arab flavors.
 On this honeymoon, scope out local spas to indulge in a treatment or two with your sweetheart.

-The Phil Phi Islands in Thailand provided the backdrop for the movie, The Beach, so watch that before making this trip to tempt your senses.
+The Phi Phi Islands in Thailand provided the backdrop for the movie, The Beach, so watch that before making this trip to tempt your senses.
 Some of the top areas to spend time in while honeymooning here include the Viking Cave, Palong Bay and Koh Phi Phi Leh.
 Another great honeymoon island in Thailand is Koh Lipe, which is small, secluded, and gorgeous.
 Koh Samui is another exotic Thai honeymoon stop that has awesome beer bars that serve local beers at low cost, as well as nightclubs along Chaweng Beach and scuba diving in the crystal clear waters.

-Nature-loving couples should seriously consider taking a honeymoon to Malaysian Borneo because this is an ultimate rainforest destination for wildlife and undeveloped natural lands.
+Nature-loving couples should seriously consider taking a honeymoon to Borneo because this is the ultimate rainforest destination for wildlife and undeveloped natural lands.
 You can see wild orangutans on an expedition and explore untouched beaches in the states of Sarawak and Sabah.
 Sarawak is generally less crowded and costly, while Sabah is a favorite spot among scuba divers and hikers.
 The Kinabatangan Wildlife Sanctuary is worth a visit to see rare and endangered animals.
 Flights from Kuala Lumpur are quite reasonable if you’re planning on seeing other places in Malaysia too.
 Malaysia is also known as a top place to go shopping, so squeeze in some shopping days if you feel so inclined.
 The Perhentian Islands of Malaysia are also a romantic destination for both young and older couples.

 Sapa is a wonderfully intriguing city in Vietnam that’s mountainous and rich with culture.
 Browse the local markets and take in the scenery of the orchid fields and rice terraces.
 Vietnam is a great place to experience beaches, Buddhist pagodas, rivers, bustling cities, and UNESCO World Heritage Sites.
-Cruising in a Mekong Delta and taking a bike trip with the locals can be fun for adventurous couples.
+Cruising in the Mekong Delta and taking a bike trip with the locals can be fun for adventurous couples.
 Another great honeymoon spot in Vietnam is Phu Quoc, which has a beautiful waterfall that you can hike to and take a refreshing dip to cool off.

 One of the most colorful honeymoon destinations you can find is Laos.
 This place is packed with historic Buddhist shrines and temples that will entice your imagination and teach you both a few things about art, history, and culture.
 Much of the natural lands here remained untouched and unspoiled.
 Start your journey at Luang Prabang and then head to Luang Namtha for trekking or Vang Vieng for caving and kayaking.
-A couple hotels to consider for your honeymoon are the Kamu Lodge Experience and Villa Maly.